MIR-MU/ntcir-math-density/README.md

 # Introduction
-NTCIR Math Density Estimator is a Python 3 command-line utility that computes and plots density, and probability estimators from judged datasets in the [NTCIR-11 Math-2][paper:aizawaetal14-ntcir11], and [NTCIR-12 MathIR][paper:zanibbi16-ntcir12] format.
+NTCIR Math Density Estimator is a Python 3 command-line utility that computes and plots density, and probability estimates from judged datasets in the [NTCIR-11 Math-2][paper:aizawaetal14-ntcir11], and [NTCIR-12 MathIR][paper:zanibbi16-ntcir12] format.
 Most importantly, the package estimates the probability `P(relevant | position)`, where `position` is a